Antiskid Industries Slip Testing Service

 The latest legislative and insurance requirements mean that now it is important to have documented evidence of safety standard compliance.
 To that end Antiskid have introduced a new division to assist our clients with their compliance and as a new service offering.
-This service is available to test new or existing floors with Antiskid's Slip Testing Service.
+This service is available to test new or existing floors.

 Antiskid will carry out a certified slip resistance test using the latest Australian Standards (the wet pendulum slip test for both new and existing surfaces, AS 4586:2013 Slip resistance classification of new pedestrian surface materials and AS 4663:2013 Slip resistance measurement of existing pedestrian surfaces.)